2010 eruptions of Mount Merapi: International reactions

-On Thursday 29 October the Ministry of Foreign Affairs said that it was not accepting foreign aid as an assessment of needs was still being made.
+On 29 October the Ministry of Foreign Affairs said that it was not accepting foreign aid as an assessment of needs was still being made.
 On Friday 30 October, Teuku Faizasyah, a presidential spokesman, announced; "If they (foreign donors) want to provide help, then the government will facilitate the channelling of those funds," He said the government had not yet confirmed how the foreign aid could be transferred.
 "We appreciate their statements of willingness to provide assistance".

-On Friday 29 October 2010 the European Commission announced that it was offering 1.5 million euros to help the victims of the Mount Merapi volcano and the earthquake and tsunami that struck the remote Mentawai islands off the coast of Indonesian Sumatra on Monday 25 October 2010.
+On the same date the European Commission announced that it was offering 1.5 million euros to help the victims of the Mount Merapi volcano and the earthquake and tsunami that struck the remote Mentawai islands off the coast of Indonesian Sumatra on Monday 25 October 2010.
 The funds were to be provided to assist the 65,000 people in Mentawai and at least 22,000 people in Yogyakarta in Central Java.
 "Humanitarian partners will use these funds to provide water and sanitation to victims; access to primary health care and disease control; food and nonfood items; emergency telecommunications, emergency shelter; psychological support; logistics and will mainstream disaster preparedness" according to a European Commission announcement.

 The Australian government made announcements in Jakarta pledging almost $1 million in aid.
 Paul Robilliard, charge d'affaires at the Australian Embassy in Jakarta, said his government was also prepared to offer more support if needed, the money being intended primarily for the relief effort in the Mentawai Islands.
 Parts of the Australian funding is to be in the form of donations to Nahdlatul Ulama and Muhammadiyah, Indonesia's biggest Islamic organizations, as well as the Indonesian Red Cross (PMI).
 All three organizations are involved in relief efforts in the Mentawai Islands and around Merapi.
 On 2 November the Australian government announced additional funding of $1.1 million assistance.
 This was to include support for health and psycho-social programs for affected communities as well as longer term emergency preparedness activities and assistance to the Indonesian community organisations Muhammadiyah and Nahdlatul Ulama to help local communities recover following the eruption and the Indonesian Red Cross for humanitarian assistance in the Mentawai Islands and the Mount Merapi area.
 An AusAID officer was posted to work with local assessment teams near Mount Merapi.
 The additional aid was for humanitarian assistance in both the Mentawai Islands and the Mount Merapi area and the Australian government stated it stood ready to assist further if Indonesia required more support.
 In response.
 The Government of Indonesia accepted the offer from the Australian Government.